 This question may seem out of place but stay with me.
 I can’t tell you how often I sit with someone at my conference room table and I think – oh no – it is happening again!
 What I call “defensive amnesia” strikes.
 The good news is it is almost curable.
 The bad news is you may have it and not know it.
 Let’s take a quick assessment to see if your summer could be starting with a case of amnesia.

 Here are a few questions that I think are a good starting point for your self-assessment:

 - Did you come up with “must do” items in your planning after you had a loved one die suddenly or get ill, but those once very urgent to-do items are far from the top of your to-do list today?

-- Did you vow “never again” after feeling like the wind was knocked out of you when you received your unprotected investment statements back in 2008.
-You told yourself you would make sure your investments would be positioned so that type of crazy downward nosedive would never happened again, but you have yet to change your investments and/or your advisor on those accounts?
+- Did you vow “never again” after feeling like the wind was knocked out of you when you received your unprotected investment statements back in 2008?
+You told yourself you would make sure your investments would be positioned so that type of crazy downward nosedive would never happen again, but you have yet to change your investments and/or your advisor on those accounts?

 - After filing your tax return or your extension this year, did you have a knot in your stomach as you write that check?
 Did you wonder if you are missing something and feel you are paying too much in taxes, BUT you have not gotten around to analyzing it and seeking expert opinions?